Reinstatement

 re·in·state·ment | ˌrē-ən-ˈstāt-mənt

-Definition: Resuming the active status of an insurance policy that had previously lapsed.
+Definition: Resuming the active status of an insurance policy that had been previously cancelled or lapsed.

 Mary was happy about the reinstatement of her policy after she addressed the underwriter’s concerns.